ywmaa/My-Touch/README.md

 # Notes for contributers

-The current version of Godot for the project is : Godot 4 Beta 17
+The current version of Godot for the project is : Godot 4 RC 2

 the project has a lot of files from material maker/pixelorama and it is not organised, yet.